 -

-Emotional Distress: Constant gaslighting can leave you feeling anxious, depressed, and overwhelmed as you begin to lose confidence in your own thoughts and feelings.
+Emotional Distress: Constant gaslighting can leave you feeling anxious, depressed, and overwhelmed as you begin to lose confidence in your thoughts and feelings.

 -